gmmcal/homeshift_challenge/README.md

 I'm not familiar with the scope of the project, so I had to make some assumptions

 * There's an object called Person, with only name and nin (National Insurance Number)
+* There's an object called House, with title, description, address, postcode and tenant (relationship with person)